bytebase/bytebase/docs/design/pitr-mysql.md

 After the recovery process described above, Bytebase will ask for the user’s manual approval to delete the old database.

 To restore binlog from the original to the pitr table as is described in step 4, Bytebase will use the [`--rewrite-db`](https://dev.mysql.com/doc/refman/8.0/en/mysqlbinlog.html#option_mysqlbinlog_rewrite-db) option.
-An example is like `mysqlbinlog --rewrite-db='dbtarget->dbtarget_pitr' --database=dbtarget_pitr binlog.00001`.
+An example will be `mysqlbinlog --rewrite-db='dbtarget->dbtarget_pitr' --database=dbtarget_pitr binlog.00001`.
 The `--database` option filters changed database names, so should not use the original database name.

 The database session used to accomplish this recovery task should disable binlog.
 The binlog is used as incremental backups of the database, and the recovery operation itself will also introduce data changes, which are actually a duplicate of the recovered data changes.
 We should prevent the duplicate from going into the incremental backups, i.e., the binlog.